Prathat2006/Photo_filter/Readme.md

 - Support for both single and dual-person face matching
 - Processes entire folders of images
 - Preserves original images while copying matches to output directory
+- Read 2000 Images in just 6 minutes (on Gpu) and 20 minutes (on CPU)

 ## Requirements